JamesCalhoon/hello-world/README.md

 #8: At least Prof. Romrell knows what he is doing and can explain things easier.

 #9: I'm also glad that I am taking this class in the Summer semester.

+#10: It means that I can pour all of my attention and effort into this class instead of balancing it between four other classes.